How to get subsidized

 Minimize number of financial institutions and accounts.
 Related to the first point, simplicity is indeed desirable and also reduces surface area for identity theft and cyberattacks.

 Avoid “pay to play” setups.
-I do not use credit cards that require me to pay an annual fee just for the card, even if nominally I would receive equal-but-illiquid value back.
+I generally eschew credit cards and memberships that require an annual fee, even if nominally I would receive equal-but-illiquid value back.
+I don’t want to have to keep track of squeezing all the benefits out of an annual fee each year.
+Some exceptions below though.

 Retain “free” services.
 Access to in-person banking services such as safe deposit box, quarters, etc. Zero-cost global ATM access.
 Access to Zelle.
 Rental car collision damage waiver.